 Please note: the format in which you submit your creative CV will be the format in which it will be judged in – digitally emailed PDF entries will be viewed on a PC and not printed.
 See below for further terms and conditions.

 Closing date: Noon on Friday 21 February 2020.

-The Creative CV Competition provides students with the opportunity to showcase their skills through designing a unique, imaginative CV that is tailored towards their chosen industry.
+The Creative CV Competition, supported by Santander Universities, provides students with the opportunity to showcase their skills through designing a unique, imaginative CV that is tailored towards their chosen industry.
 Whether you are a budding graphic designer, film-maker, designer-maker, fine artist, illustrator, wordsmith or any other creative professional, this competition is perfect for you.

 Being able to showcase your innovative skills through your CV is essential for any creative professional whether you are looking for a job within the creative industries or you are planning to work freelance after graduation.

 1st place = £300 | 2nd place = £100 | 3rd place = £50If you need help or advice with creative CVs, please visit myCareer and select the Career Navigator tab, download our Creative CV Guide or pop into the Careers Service.

 How will my creative CV be judged?

 Your creative CV will be judged by a panel of industry experts and academics on the following criteria: